charmbracelet/lipgloss/README.md

 ```

 The terminal's background color will automatically be detected and the
-appropriate color will be used at runtime.
+appropriate color will be chosen at runtime.

 ## Inline Formatting